 Don't let the trucking company railroad you!
 Hire a law firm with a proven track record of fighting the trucking companies.
 Call Simmons and Fletcher, P.C. today.

-Most jurisdictions have a vehicle that allows a foreign state truck accident lawyer to appear for the purposes of handling a matter in the state.
+Most jurisdictions have a procedure that allows a foreign state truck accident lawyer to appear for the purposes of handling a matter in the state.
 This procedure is called a Motion to Appear Pro Hac Vice."
-This is a powerful tool that enables our truck accident attorneys to appear in foreign states to prosecute a case and go to trial.
+This is a powerful tool that enables our truck accident lawyers to appear in foreign states to prosecute a case and go to trial.

 For example, in the past, Simmons and Fletcher, P.C. used this in Arizona to enable Keith M. Fletcher to handle an Arizona runaway 18-wheeler case caused by the trucking company's failure to maintain the brakes properly.
 In that case, the truck driver was the victim of his own company.
 Keith M. Fletcher able to successfully make a recovery for the family of the victim.
 More commonly, the victims are the unsuspecting driver and passengers of other vehicles.

 We understand the difficulty people face while recovering after a truck accident.
 Because of the hardship involved, we work on a purely contingency fee bases so that you pay nothing up front and only incur a fee if we win your case.
 Call us today for a free consultation: 800-298-0111.

 What Should I Know Before Selecting a Truck Accident Lawyer?